 Cats, I wrote, have their own autonomy as fellow beings of this world.
 Yes, we are their guardians, and yes, we are responsible for them in a great number of ways.
 But we do owe them a certain amount of latitude so they can be who they are, to an extent that they feel satisfied as sentient creatures, rather than playthings of or auxiliaries to humans.
 We owe them some respect.

-I can't know for sure whether I'm doing everything that's right for Thomas and myself, although for now I believe that I am.
-I pay great attention to this question, and that's the best anyone can do.
-Regardless, this is not a simplistic matter by any means.
+I can’t know for sure whether I’m doing everything that’s right for Thomas and myself, although for now I believe that I am.
+I pay great attention to this question, and that’s the best anyone can do.
+Regardless, this is not a simplistic matter.
 Cats and our interaction with them are a great mystery, a great unknown, and anyone who misses that, in my view, is missing a crucial part of what it is to know and love animals.

 That’s what I mean when I say, “My cat is my friend.”